Apoorva64/prog-sys/td01/readme.md

 00000000000018f2 T foo
 ⋮
 ```
-But theses functions are not included when the library is linked statically.
+But these functions are not included when the library is linked statically.

 ## Exercise 5